-Accordingly, for companies with material exposure to climate risk stemming from their own operations, we believe they should provide thorough climate-related disclosures in line with the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD").
-We also believe the boards of these companies should have explicit and clearly defined oversight responsibilities for climate-related issues.
-As such, in instances where we find either of these disclosures to be absent or significantly lacking, we may recommend voting against responsible directors.
+We will assess whether such companies have produced disclosures in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+We have further clarified that we will also assess whether these companies have disclosed explicit and clearly defined board-level oversight responsibilities for climaterelated issues.
+In instances where we find either of these disclosures to be absent of significantly lacking, we may recommend voting against responsible directors.